The Best Baked Ziti

 - Bake at 425 degrees for 30-40 minutes.

-YES!
-You definitely can prepare the Baked Ziti recipe ahead of time and it’s even freezer friendly.
+You can prepare the Baked Ziti recipe ahead of time and it’s even freezer friendly.
 Just assemble as per the instructions in the recipe card, cover tightly with plastic wrap and foil.
 Then either refrigerate for up to 48 hours or freeze for up to 2 months.

 To cook your refrigerated baked ziti, uncover and bake according to the instructions.